-Tanzanian President John Magufuli choose a warm Saturday aernoon this November in Dar es Salaam, the country’s economic capital, to dutifully inspect 75 trucks belonging to the national army, the Tanzanian People’s Defence Forces.
+Tanzanian President John Magufuli chose a warm Saturday afternoon this November in Dar es Salaam, the country’s economic capital, to dutifully inspect 75 trucks belonging to the national army, the Tanzanian People’s Defence Forces.
 Yet this was no run-of-the-mill military parade.
 In fact Magufuli has gained a reputation for reining in unnecessary expense, implementing an unpopular ban on Tanzania’s annual military parade to celebrate independence from Britain.

 On this occasion, the soldiers were awaiting orders from Magufuli to disperse into the countryside and buy the country’s entire cashew-nut crop at almost double the market price, after farmers complained of decimated profits amid a price tumble.
 While this may dismay committed free market advocates, it does show where Magufuli’s heart lies.